Threshold of Primordial Black Hole Formation in Nonspherical Collapse: Introduction

 The primordial black hole~(PBH) is a generic term used to refer to black holes which are generated in the early universe and are not the final products of the stellar evolution in late times.
 The possibility of PBH was firstly reported in Refs.~\cite{1967SvA....10..602Z,Hawking:1971ei}, and the remarkable characteristic is that, in contrast to black holes from stellar collapse, any mass of PBH is theoretically allowed in principle.
 The observational constraints are actively discussed and given in a broad mass range~(see e.g. Ref.~\cite{Carr:2020gox} for recent constraints).
 Despite the efforts to make constraints on the PBH abundance, PBHs are still viable and attractive candidates for a major part of dark matter~(e.g., see Ref.~\cite{Carr:2020gox} and references therein) or the origin of the binary black holes observed by gravitational waves~\cite{Abbott:2016blz,Sasaki:2016jop}.
 The most conventional scenario, which we suppose throughout this letter, is that PBHs are formed during the radiation-dominated universe as a result of gravitational collapse of large amplitude of cosmological perturbations generated in the inflationary era.

 When one estimates the PBH abundance, at least two ingredients are needed: one is the probability distribution for the parameters characterizing the initial inhomogeneity, and the other is the criterion for PBH formation.
 The criterion is often set for the amplitude of the initial inhomogeneity by using a threshold value estimated through analytic~\cite{Carr:1975qj,Harada:2013epa} or numerical works~\cite{1978SvA....22..129N,1980SvA....24..147N,Shibata:1999zs, Niemeyer:1999ak,Musco:2004ak} with spherical symmetry.
 Our aim in this letter is to estimate the effect of ellipticity on the threshold \footnote{ The growth of the anisotropic structure in the universe has been studied since a long time ago~(e.g., see Ref.~\cite{1981ApJ...250..432B}).
-A phnomenological approach on PBH formation can be seen in Ref.~\cite{Kuhnel:2016exn}. }.
+A phenomenological approach to PBH formation can be seen in Ref.~\cite{Kuhnel:2016exn}. }.

-Recently, the spin of PBH has been attracting much attention~\cite{Chiba:2017rvs,Harada:2017fjm,DeLuca:2019buf,Mirbabayi:2019uph,He:2019cdb}.
+Recently, the spin of PBH has been attracting much attention~\cite{Chiba:2017rvs,Harada:2017fjm,DeLuca:2019buf,Mirbabayi:2019uph,Fernandez:2019kyb,He:2019cdb}.
 Once the typical value of the PBH spin is known, it can be compared with the observed spins of black holes such as black hole binaries observed by gravitational waves~\cite{Abbott:2016blz}.
 In order to clarify the spin distribution of PBHs, eventually, we need to perform full numerical simulations starting from relevant initial settings for PBH formation.
-Therefore we need to develop the simulation for nonspherical PBH formation.
 In this letter, as a first step before discussing the spin, we perform the simulation of PBH formation with radiation fluid starting from a superhorizon-scale spheroidal inhomogeneity.

 Throughout this letter, we use the geometrized units in which both the speed of light and Newton's gravitational constant are unity, $c=G=1$.